-Acoustic files (sample rate \leq 44.1 ksps) will be listed in the store panel.
-These files can be played back in the free version of Anabat Insight.
-In order to view the spectrogram of acoustic files, they need to be recorded on a Titley Scientific detector, or you will need to have the paid version of Insight.
+Acoustic files (sample rate ≤44.1 ksps) will be listed in the Project Panel.
+In order to view/listen to acoustic files, they need to be recorded on a Titley Scientific detector, or you will need to have the paid version of Insight.